arnold-parge/screen_loader/README.md

 # screen_loader

 Using `showDialog` for showing loader is a **BAD IDEA**.
-You may end up messing the navigation stack sue to pushing and poping the loader.
-Hence, I have come up with an easy to use mixin `ScreenLoader`, which will hadle the loading on the screen.
-You can customise the loading as well, check below how.
+You may end up messing the navigation stack due to pushing and popping the loader(dialog).
+Hence, I have come up with an easy to use mixin `ScreenLoader`, which will handle the loading on the screen.
+You can customise the loading as well, check below how it is done.

 ## Installation